daurnimator/lua-psl/doc/index.md

 ### `psl.VERSION` <!-- --> {#psl.VERSION}

+The libpsl version as a string.

-Note: This function will not exist if lua-psl is compiled against libpsl 0.10 or earlier.
+Note: This constant will not exist if lua-psl is compiled against libpsl 0.10 or earlier.

 ### `psl.VERSION_MAJOR` <!-- --> {#psl.VERSION_MAJOR}

+The libpsl major version as an integer.

-Note: This function will not exist if lua-psl is compiled against libpsl 0.10 or earlier.
+Note: This constant will not exist if lua-psl is compiled against libpsl 0.10 or earlier.

 ### `psl.VERSION_MINOR` <!-- --> {#psl.VERSION_MINOR}

+The libpsl minor version as an integer.

-Note: This function will not exist if lua-psl is compiled against libpsl 0.10 or earlier.
+Note: This constant will not exist if lua-psl is compiled against libpsl 0.10 or earlier.

 ### `psl.VERSION_NUMBER` <!-- --> {#psl.VERSION_NUMBER}

+The libpsl version as an number.

-Note: This function will not exist if lua-psl is compiled against libpsl 0.10 or earlier.
+Note: This constant will not exist if lua-psl is compiled against libpsl 0.10 or earlier.

 ### `psl.VERSION_PATCH` <!-- --> {#psl.VERSION_PATCH}

+The libpsl patch version as an integer.

-Note: This function will not exist if lua-psl is compiled against libpsl 0.10 or earlier.
+Note: This constant will not exist if lua-psl is compiled against libpsl 0.10 or earlier.

 ### `psl.TYPE`